Pack less, and become unattached to possessions.

 Recommended Day Travel Bags

-Travellers who — like me — prefer a less structured daypack (making it more lightweight, compressible, multifunctional, and back-hugging) will do well with the various ultralight cylindrical styles, despite what some consider a somewhat unconventional appearance.
-My favourite is the under-$26 "Ultralight Travel Daypack", from Hammock Bliss.
-Measuring 20×11×7 inches (51×28×18cm) and weighing a miniscule 6.5 oz.
-(184g), it provides a capacious — and unobstructed — 1100 cubic inches (18L) of storage in its top-loading main compartment, and also includes a zippered inside pocket for small items, plus two mesh side pockets (visible in the photo at left); the right-side pocket incorporates a top closure, allowing it to double as a storage pouch for the bag (simply turn the pocket inside out with the bag inside).
-Lastly, and importantly, it features well-designed, comfortable, double-padded shoulder straps that incorporate a carry handle.
+Hammock Bliss Ultralight Travel DaypackMany travellers prefer a cylindrical style day bag, despite what some consider a somewhat unconventional appearance.
+My favourite in this category is the under-USD$22 "Ultralight Travel Daypack", from Hammock Bliss.
+Measuring 20×11×7 inches (51×28×18cm) and weighing 6.5 oz.
+(184g), it provides an unobstructed 1100 cubic inches (18L) of storage in its top-loading main compartment, and also includes a zippered inside pocket for small items, plus two mesh side pockets (visible in the photo at left); the right-side pocket incorporates a top closure, allowing it to double as a storage pouch for the bag (simply turn the pocket inside out with the bag inside).
+Lastly, and importantly, it features well-designed, very comfortable, double-padded shoulder straps that incorporate a carry handle.

 REI also makes a couple of very nice packs in this style (albeit more than 50% heavier): their "Flash 18" and "Stuff Travel" models.